MightyElemental/JavaProjects/GCSE MowerGame/README.txt

 	> Windows XP / OSX 10.4 / 2006 Linux Distribution
 	> CPU: AMD Sempron 3000+ 2000MHz or equivalent
 	> Memory: 330 MB or higher (not including RAM needed by system)
-	> Graphics: Xpress 1150 or equivalent (Capable of 1280 x 720 in 32 bit color)
+	> Graphics: Nvidia GeForce 210 or equivalent (Capable of 1280 x 720 in 32 bit color)
 	> Input Devices: Compatible mouse and keyboard
 	> Java Version: A minimum of Java 7 is required
 	> Installation Size: Minimum install requires 16 MB of uncompressed disc space